Submissions

 Acknowledgements

-Conflict of Interest
+Conflicts of Interest

-The authors declare that there is no conflict of interest.
+The authors declare no conflicts of interest.

 References Formatting Guidelines